baroquon/reefpoints/source/posts/2017-06-16-ember-best-practices-form-components.md

 ### Changing requirements

-As we're doing this we might realize we forgot to add the description field for our widget!
-No problem, we just have to add it back to both forms.
+As we're doing this we might realize we forgot to add the description field for our widget.
+No problem.
+We just have to add it back to both forms.

-... wait a minute both are basically same and we're making the same edits!
+... wait a minute both are basically the same and we're making the same edits!
 Maybe we realized this and copy/pasted; but even that should have set off a red flag.

 ## Let's make it better